History of Eastern role-playing video games: 1980s–1990s

-South Korea's RPG industry began in the early 1980/ with licensed and translated versions of internation titles.
+South Korea's RPG industry began in the early 1980/ with licensed and translated versions of international titles.
 Later on, The country's first fully-fledged computer RPG was Sin'geom-ui Jeonseol, also known as Legend of the Sword, released for the Apple II computer platform in 1987.
 It was programmed by Nam In-Hwan and distributed by Aproman, and was primarily influenced by the Ultima series.
 In the late 1980s, the Korean company Topia began producing action role-playing games, one of which was Pungnyu Hyeopgaek for the MS-DOS in 1989.
 It was the first Korean title published for IBM PC compatibles and is set in ancient Korea and ancient China.
 Another action RPG released by Topia that same year was Mirae Sonyeon Conan, a video game adaptation of Hayao Miyazaki's Japanese 1978 anime series Future Boy Conan, for the MSX2 platform.